alexfc96/hacktivities/readme.md

 ​
 ## Description
 ​
-We will create a website that will allow us to subscribe to excursions or tours organized by other users (among individuals).
+We will create a website that will allow us to subscribe to hacktivities or tours organized by other users (among individuals).
 These activities are spread throughout the cities (of Spain, Europe, world) and may be free or cost.
 ​
 ## User Stories
 ​